NVIDIA-Merlin/NVTabular/examples/inference_triton/inference-HugeCTR/README.md

 ## Getting Started

-In order to use Merlin Inference API, there are two containers that the user needs to build and launch.
+There are two containers that are needed in order to use the Merlin Inference API.
 The first one is for preprocessing with NVTabular and training a model with HugeCTR framework.
 The other one is for serving/inference.

 ## 1. Pulling the NVTabular Docker Container:

-We start with pulling NVTabular container.
+We start with pulling the Merlin training container.
 This is to do preprocessing, feature engineering on our datasets using NVTabular, and then to train a DL model with HugeCTR framework with processed datasets.

 Before starting docker continer, first create a `nvt_triton` directory and `data` subdirectory on your host machine: